VIDEO: Growing Green — Cannabis Cultivation in the Yuba Watershed: Clarifying Common Misconceptions Workshop

 SYRCL’s vision is to inspire the community to engage in sustainable and ecologically sound cannabis cultivation in the Yuba River watershed.

-Our scientists and concerned community members recognize that the environmental impacts of unregulated, large-scale cannabis cultivation are real.
+Our scientists and concerned community members recognize that the environmental impacts of illegal, large-scale cannabis cultivation are real.

 SYRCL wants to help growers understand how regulation can be a tool that allows agriculture to align with objectives that maintain water quality, and promote habitat for fish and wildlife.